F5Networks/f5-ci-docs/docs/index.rst

 ---------------------------------

-The Container Connector is stateless: the inputs are the container orchestration environment's config, the BIG-IP or ASP config, and its own config (provided by the container orchestration environment).
+The Container Connector is stateless: the inputs are the container orchestration environment's config, the BIG-IP device or ASP instance config, and its own config (provided by the container orchestration environment).
 This means an instance of a Container Connector can be readily discarded.
 Migrating a CC is as easy as destroying it in one place and spinning up a new one somewhere else.
 Wherever a Container Connector runs, it always watches the API and attempts to bring the BIG-IP, or ASP, up to date with the most recent applicable configurations.